gbhug5a/SimpleIRRaw/Readme.md

 and room ambient lighting should be low.
 Anything which hampers reception will reduce the duration of the On periods and increase the duration of the Off periods.
 Use the briefest possible button press to determine the mimimum transmission.
 Some protocols require one or more repeats.
+The carrier frequency detector is an exception - the remote must be held very close to the IR LED receiver.

 Note: The IR LED drive circuit must have the IR LED *ON* when D10 is high.